kakilian/Young-Women-on-Menstruation/README.md

    - `git clone https://github.com/kakilian/menstruation-guide-project-1.git`

-   - Alternatively, if you use Gitpod, you can [click here](https://gitpod.io/#https://github.com/kakilian/menstruation-guide-project-1), which will start the GItpod workspace for you
+   - Alternatively, if you use Gitpod, you can [click here](https://gitpod.io/#https://github.com/kakilian/menstruation-guide-project-1), which will start the Gitpod workspace for you

 ---